nash226/quorum/README.md

 workflow callers can score benchmark fixtures without writing them to disk.
-`GET /` returns a small JSON endpoint index for human inspection, and `GET /openapi.json` returns a machine-readable OpenAPI 3.1 description so local workflow clients can discover request payload shapes without scraping the README.
+`GET /` returns a small JSON endpoint index for human inspection, and `GET /openapi.json` returns a machine-readable OpenAPI 3.1 description so local workflow clients can discover both request and response payload shapes without scraping the README.
+The OpenAPI document includes reusable schemas for the discovery, verify, batch verify, import-review, and evaluate responses so typed local clients can generate against the same contract as the CLI-backed server.
 Browser-based local tooling can call the same endpoints directly because the server replies with permissive CORS headers and handles `OPTIONS` preflight requests for JSON clients.
 Node integrations that want to embed the server directly can import the same